hellowac/mypy-zh-cn-old/docs/mypy_conf/config_file.md

 === "英文"

 Some of the config options may be set either globally (in the ``[mypy]`` section) or on a per-module basis (in sections like ``[mypy-foo.bar]``).

 If you set an option both globally and for a specific module, the module configuration options take precedence.
 This lets you set global defaults and override them on a module-by-module basis.
-If multiple pattern sections match a module, :ref:`the options from the most specific section are used where they disagree <config-precedence>`.
+If multiple pattern sections match a module, [the options from the most specific section are used where they disagree](#config-precedence).

 Some other options, as specified in their description, may only be set in the global section (``[mypy]``).

 ## 反转选项值